-On December 12, 2018, the Trust entered into a cross currency interest rate swap to exchange the CDOR plus margin interest payments from the 2025 Term Loan for Euro denominated payments at a 2.202% fixed interest rate.
-In addition, under the terms of the swap, the Trust will pay principal proceeds of €198.2 million in exchange for which it will receive \$300.0 million on December 12, 2025.
-As at December 31, 2018, the fair value of the cross currency interest rate swap was a net financial liability of \$17.1 million.
+On December 12, 2018, the Trust entered into a cross currency interest rate swap to exchange the CDOR plus margin interest payments from the term loan that originally matured in 2025 for Euro denominated payments at a 2.202% fixed interest rate.
+As a result of the term loan extension on November 27, 2019, the previously existing cross currency interest rate swap was settled for \$6.8 million and a new cross currency interest rate swap was entered into.
+The new cross currency interest rate swap exchanges the CDOR plus margin monthly interest payments from the 2026 Term Loan for Euro denominated payments at a 1.355% fixed interest rate.
+In addition, under the terms of the swap, the Trust will pay principal proceeds of €205.5 million in exchange for which it will receive \$300.0 million on December 11, 2026.
+As at December 31, 2019, the fair value of the cross currency interest rate swap was a net financial liability of \$1.2 million.

-2022 Term Loan and Cross Currency Interest Rate Swap
+2024 Term Loan and Cross Currency Interest Rate Swap

-On December 19, 2018, the Trust entered into a senior unsecured non-revolving term facility in the amount of US\$185.0 million (the "2022 Term Loan") that matures on December 19, 2022.
-The 2022 Term Loan was available in one US dollar drawdown and is fully prepayable without penalty.
+On December 19, 2018, Granite LP entered into and fully drew down a US\$185.0 million senior unsecured non-revolving term facility that originally matured on December 19, 2022.
+On October 10, 2019, Granite refinanced the US\$185.0 million term facility and extended the maturity date two years to December 19, 2024 (the "2024 Term Loan").
+The 2024 Term Loan is fully prepayable without penalty.
 Any amount repaid may not be re-borrowed.
-On December 19, 2018, US\$185.0 million was drawn on the 2022 Term Loan.
 Interest on drawn amounts is calculated based on LIBOR plus an applicable margin determined by reference to the external credit rating of Granite LP and is payable monthly in arrears.
-At December 31, 2018, the full US\$185.0 million remained outstanding and the balance, net of deferred financing costs, was \$251.9 million.
+At December 31, 2019, the full US\$185.0 million remained outstanding and the balance, net of deferred financing costs and debt modification losses, was \$239.2 million.

-On December 19, 2018, the Trust entered into a cross currency interest rate swap to exchange the LIBOR plus margin interest payments from the 2022 Term Loan for Euro denominated payments at a 1.225% fixed interest rate.
-In addition, under the terms of the swap, the Trust will pay principal proceeds of €163.0 million in exchange for which it will receive US\$185.0 million on December 19, 2022.
-As at December 31, 2018, the fair value of the cross currency interest rate swap was a net financial liability of \$3.8 million.
+On December 19, 2018, the Trust entered into a cross currency interest rate swap to exchange the LIBOR plus margin interest payments from the term loan that originally matured in 2022 for Euro denominated payments at a 1.225% fixed interest rate.
+In anticipation of the term loan extension on October 10, 2019, the previously existing cross currency swap was terminated on September 24, 2019 and blended into a new cross currency interest rate swap.
+The new cross currency interest rate swap exchanges the LIBOR plus margin monthly interest payments from the 2024 Term Loan for Euro denominated payments at a 0.522% fixed interest rate.
+In addition, under the terms of the swap, Granite will pay principal proceeds of €168.2 million in exchange for which it will receive US\$185.0 million on December 19, 2024.
+As at December 31, 2019, the fair value of the cross currency interest rate swap was a net financial liability of \$1.2 million.